robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "That's not an answer."
 She sat up and faced me.
 "Any better than last night?"

-Memories of ED doctors asking permission to check my groin, the smell of my urine in a little plastic cup—that *awful* smell—and then, the needle, Celeste's serious eyes and at the end, the relief that it wasn't a surgical infection suddenly all came back.
+Memories of ED doctors asking permission to check my groin, the smell of my urine in a little plastic cup — that *awful* smell — and then, the needle, Celeste's serious eyes and at the end, the relief that it wasn't a surgical infection suddenly all came back.
 Annoying.

 I nodded.